 The Grand Canyon is quite the beast to conquer.
 Not just in the sense of backpacking the gnarly trails or rafting the biggest rapids, but also in the sense that the South Rim can be quite confusing for people first arriving.
 I worked in the park for about a year, working the front desk at the historic El Tovar and then slinging coffee and bike tires at Bright Angel Bicycles.
-Here are some tricks and tips regarding the best things to do on the South Rim of Grand Canyon, from a local’s perspective.
+Here are some tricks and tips regarding the best things to do in one day (or more) on the South Rim of Grand Canyon, from a local’s perspective.

 South Rim Food